espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 - Task Dispatch method (default):

-    - Dispatches timer callbacks from a single high-priority ESP Timer task (esp_timer task (notified by ISR) > callback)
+    - Dispatches timer callbacks from a single high-priority ESP Timer task (esp_timer task (notified by ISR) > callback).
-    - Suitable for handling timer callbacks that are not time-critical
+    - Suitable for handling timer callbacks that are not time-critical.

 - Interrupt Dispatch method (:cpp:enumerator:`ESP_TIMER_ISR <esp_timer_dispatch_t::ESP_TIMER_ISR>`):

-    - Dispatches timer callbacks directly from an interrupt handler (ISR > callback)
+    - Dispatches timer callbacks directly from an interrupt handler (ISR > callback).
-    - Suitable for simple, low-latency timer callbacks which take a few microseconds to run
+    - Suitable for simple, low-latency timer callbacks which take a few microseconds to run.
-    - Ensures shorter delay between the event and the callback execution
+    - Ensures shorter delay between the event and the callback execution.
-    - Not affected by other active tasks
+    - Not affected by other active tasks.

 Task Dispatch Specifics